 BTW, I’m not a fan of having to buy essential oils through a MLM — I have found Rocky Mountain Oils and I think their oils work just as good (if not better) and I can order them quickly online.

-- Oregano (this is the one that would burn — it’s a hot oil!)
+- Rocky Mountain Oils (this is the one that would burn — it’s a hot oil!)

 - Tea Tree Oil (melaleuca oil)